pektin/jam/docs/jam/lambdas.rst

 Lambdas
 #######

-Lambdas are identical to :doc:`methods<methods>`, except that they are anonymous and therefore cannot be overloaded.
-They provide a quicker syntax for defining small, one use methods.
+Lambdas are identical to :doc:`methods`, except that they are anonymous and therefore cannot be overloaded.
+They provide a quicker syntax for defining small, limited use methods.

 Syntax
 ======